Psycomentis06/ACM-dsi-project-Rest_API/readme.md

     - `libs` : For some configurations like mysql connection.

-    - `errors` : Custom error classes.
+    - `middleware` : Experss middlewares.

 **Setting up the project**